 Most large dogs require an equally large gate.
 This extra-tall, all-steel barrier measures 41 inches high and fits openings of 29 to 32 inches or 36 to 38 inches with the included extension.
 It utilizes a pressure-mount system and requires only a screwdriver and a pencil to set up.
 The pass-through door will close and lock behind you or can be kept open by pushing it past 90 degrees.
 There's also a dual-lock safety release to thwart escape artists.
 The only downside is the loud clanging of the metal door when it closes, but if you've got a household of barking dogs this is probably a non-issue.
 Choose from a black, white, or gray finish.

 The popularity of open floorplans has caused a need for extra-wide pet gates.
 Often referred to as "superyards," these models can transform into playpens for pets or toddlers.
 This particular superyard is made of heavy-duty metal with a matte bronze finish and is designed to fit openings up to 144 inches wide.
 It can be hardware mounted or used as a freestanding barrier.
 The swinging door panel boasts a double-locking system for added peace of mind.
 The superyard won't scratch your floors and can cover even more ground if you purchase the two additional panel extensions that are sold separately.

 Sometimes you just need a pet gate that you can take anywhere.
 This stylish, freestanding barrier is 36 inches high and can stretch to 80 inches wide.
-It comes in a modern gray or espresso finish and features an arched design.
+It comes in a light gray or white finish and measures 1.57 inches between the spindles.
 The four panels fold up easily and the support legs help keep the gate firmly in place.
 It's not intended for voracious chewers or frequent gate-climbers, but it is tall enough to discourage most pets from escaping.
-The piece is lightweight and sturdy, and could even be used this holiday season to keep cats away from the Christmas tree.
+The piece is lightweight and sturdy, and could even be used during the holidays to keep cats away from the Christmas tree.